-It is unlawful for any person under the age of 21 years old to consume, buy, possess, or transport (with the exception of employment requirements) alcoholic beverages.
+It is unlawful for any person under the age of 21 years old to consume, buy, possess, or transport alcoholic beverages.
 Any violation of this law results in an offense classified a Class A misdemeanor punishable by imprisonment for not more than 11 months, 29 days, or by a fine of not more than \$2,500, or both.